2025 New York City mayoral election: Conservative Party

 The Conservative Party normally cross-endorses Republican candidates, as they did at the 2013 and 2017 mayoral elections.
 Curtis Sliwa described himself as differing with the party on a number of issues, including on abortion, LGBTQ rights, gun control, and COVID-19 restrictions.
 Paul Briscoe, a Brooklyn resident, had been the Conservative Party's initial selection for mayor, but he rejected the nomination, giving the Conservative Party 72 hours to find a replacement.
 The party selected Irene Estrada as a replacement candidate.
-Estrada is not affiliated with the Conservative Party; rather, she is a registered Democrat who was elected as a member of Bronx Community Board 11 as a Democrat.
+Estrada is not affiliated with the Conservative Party; rather, she is a registered Democrat who was appointed as a member of Bronx Community Board 11 as a Democrat.
 Estrada had launched several failed campaigns for higher office, including two failed State Assembly bids, two failed City Council bids, and the 2013 New York City Public Advocate election in which she ran as an independent on the "War Veterans" line (Estrada herself is not a veteran).
 In order to stand as a Conservative while still being a registered Democrat, she needed Wilson Pakula authorization.